Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Cutback leggy stems at the beginning of the growing season (spring to early summer) to rejuvenate growth.

-Occasionally clean the leaves by damp-wiping with a soft cloth to keep them clean as well as discourage pest and disease infestations.
+Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.

 Propagation: How to multiply Boat Lily